A Victory Format Unique to Baseball

 Staging the Walk-Off Experience

-Modern NPB stadiums maximize walk-off moments through hero interviews, fireworks, lighting effects, and victory music.
+NPB stadiums in the 2020s maximize walk-off moments through hero interviews, fireworks, lighting effects, and victory music.
 For walk-off home runs, fan excitement peaks during the diamond circuit and climaxes at the home plate celebration.
 This atmosphere cannot be fully replicated through broadcast, making walk-offs among the most compelling reasons to attend in person.
 Walk-off highlights spread via social media, serving as marketing assets that attract new fans.